Face coverings (non-medical masks)

 We encourage our community leaders to work together to educate and encourage each other to wear face coverings, to reduce the risk of COVID-19 transmission and to prevent a spike in infection rates.

 If your business or group would like to educate our community, or if you require masks be worn on your premises, Strathcona County has developed resources for you.

-7. How will I know if the Temporary Mandatory Face Coverings bylaw is in effect?Permanent link to How will I know if the Temporary Mandatory Face Coverings bylaw is in effect?
+7. How has Strathcona County informed the community that the Temporary Mandatory Face Coverings bylaw is in effect?Permanent link to How has Strathcona County informed the community that the Temporary Mandatory Face Coverings bylaw is in effect?

-Strathcona County will inform our community if the bylaw goes into effect through channels similar to a water ban, fire ban or snow route parking ban or other emergent event.
-We will also be ensuring our local business and community groups are aware.
+Strathcona County has informed our community that the bylaw is in effect through channels similar to a water ban, fire ban or snow route parking ban or other emergent event.
+We also ensured our local business and community groups are aware.

 One way to keep informed is to sign up for SC Alerts.
 It allows you to receive emergent, significant and time sensitive emergency alerts affecting Strathcona County.
 This is a free service.